gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 layout: post
 title: Dependency injection is dynamic scoping in disguise
 ---
-Once upon time programmer used to debate whether programming languages should be lexically or dynamically scoped.
+Once upon a time programmer used to debate whether programming languages should be lexically or dynamically scoped.
 That might sound like gibberish to you but I think there's an important lesson about modern software engineering to be learnt here, so allow me to explain.